-Programs of study in Natural Resources Conservation prepare students for a broad array of natural resource careers with an emphasis on social sciences and public communication.
+Programs of study in Environmental Conservation and Society prepare students for a broad array of natural resource careers with an emphasis on social sciences and public communication.

-The Conservation and Recreation Management Option prepares students to be the managers, planners, and program administrators who deal with today’s complex conservation challenges.
+The Recreation and Tourism Management Option prepares students to be the managers, planners, and program administrators who deal with today’s complex conservation challenges.
 Courses in ecological, natural, and social sciences, planning, tourism, and business management, are combined with a deep understanding of recreation resources.
 Graduates pursue careers in government and non-government organizations as well as commercial recreation and green businesses.

 Environmental Informatics applies data analysis, computational modeling, and information science to study the environment and manage natural resources.
 Students in the Environmental Informatics Major gain expertise in the environment and in the computational and analytical approaches to solve environmental challenges, including geographic information, mathematical and statistical modeling, remote sensing, database management, knowledge integration, and decision making.